 After serving for over 20 years as a coordinator of the editorial board, I am now working as a resource editor for Pathways: The Ontario Journal of Outdoor Education.
 Additionally, I’ve been resource editor for Nastawgan: The Quarterly Journal of the Wilderness Canoe Association since 2008.
 My primary role as resource editor is to generate submissions for the publications.
 I will be editing a theme issue for Pathways on Wild Pedagogies for Spring 2020

 After retiring from McMaster University in 2010, I have been doing field-based course work with universities across the country including, The University of Alberta (Augustana Campus), Laurentian University, Brock University, and McMaster University.
 I also co-guide a ski tour in Norway in partnership with the University of Edinburgh, Masters of Education program.

 Locally, I am involved in the Green Durham Association, which is concerned with conservation lands in the Uxbridge/Goodwood region.
 Professionally, I have active affiliations with The Canadian Adventure Therapy Symposium (CATS), Wild Pedagogy (a gathering of educators pursuing educational reform), among others.

-Currently I am working on a new book publication with the working title of Lessons from the Trail: The Educator/Guide, Traveller, and Reader Experience.
-I will also be attending the Wild Pedagogy Gathering in Finse, Norway in August 25-30.
+Currently I am working on a two book publications with the working title of Lessons from the Trail: The Educator/Guide, Traveller, and Reader Experience and Waterways of Teaching edited with Sean Blenkinsop.